What is Confluence? A complete overview for 2026

 This is where the idea of a "single source of truth" comes in.
 It’s a bit of a buzzword, but the concept is solid: having one central place for all your team's knowledge makes work so much smoother.
 That’s the core mission of Atlassian Confluence, one of the most well-known platforms for building a shared company brain.

 But what is Confluence, really?
 Is it just a glorified wiki, or something more?
 And more importantly, is it the right tool for every team, especially those on the front lines of support?
-Let’s dig in and get you a complete overview, covering the good, the bad, and what you really need to know for 2025.
+Let's dig in and get you a complete overview, covering the strengths, the considerations, and what you really need to know for 2026.

 What is Atlassian Confluence?